 - 4.1.
-An overspend of £5.514m is currently forecast for Dedicated Schools Grant Children's Services, as shown in Table 4 below, and represents a reduction in the forecast of (£1.020m) compared to prior reporting.
+An overspend of £5.977m is currently forecast for Dedicated Schools Grant Children's Services, as shown in Table 4 below, and represents an increase in the forecast of £0.463m compared to prior reporting.
 The Dedicated Schools Grant is ring-fenced and is split into four ringfenced blocks; the Schools Block, the Central Schools Services Block, the High Needs Block and the Early Years Block. - 4.2.
 The pressure is within the High Needs Block.
 Policy and Resources considered and agreed a report on Norfolk's SEND Strategy on 28 October 2018 setting out plans for capital investment in new special provision.
 However, it may be several years before the revenue benefits of this are realised.
 Much of the high needs expenditure is paid to schools and it can be difficult to predict, particularly prior to the start of the new academic year. - 4.3.
 Given this continuing pattern of pressure on the High Needs Block, consideration has been given corporately within the Council as to how to maximise the resources that can be identified for this service.
-The Council has made a disapplication request to the Secretary of State with Schools Forum support to transfer an additional £4.580m from the Schools Block in 2019/20 over and above the 0.5% transfer already agreed by the Forum.
-The Council is currently awaiting the outcome of the Secretary of State's decision.
-Even if the disapplication request is agreed, it is anticipated that the High Needs Block will remain under pressure for a number of years to come whilst the agreed capital investment in provision and accompanying transformation work is undertaken. - 4.4.
-Since the last Children's Services Committee meeting in November, the Department for Education has announced one-off, additional funding for the High Needs Block both for 2018-19 and 2019-20; Norfolk's allocation being £1.803m in each year.
-The DSG forecast has been amended to take account of the additional funding in this financial year, which has had the effect of reducing the overall overspend and, thus, cumulative deficit expected to be carried forward.
+The Council made a disapplication request to the Secretary of State with Schools Forum support to transfer an additional £4.580m from the Schools Block in 2019-20 over and above the 0.5% transfer already agreed by the Forum.
+Since the last report to Committee, the Council has received confirmation from the Secretary of State that this request has been agreed for the next financial year.
+Despite this agreement, it is anticipated that the High Needs Block will remain under pressure for a number of years to come whilst the agreed capital investment in provision and accompanying transformation work is undertaken.

-Table 4 Childrens Services DSG Budget Current Variance to Forecast Budget Variance to P6 P8 £m £m % £m High Needs Block 70.246 79.029 8.783 12.5% 9.745 Schools Block 189.768 189.166 (0.602) -0.3% (0.737) Early Years Block 43.613 40.946 (2.667) -6.1% (2.474) Central Schools Services Block 2.667 2.667 0.000 0.0% 0.000
+Table 4 Childrens Services DSG Budget Current Forecast Variance to Budget Variance to P8 P10 £m £m % £m High Needs Block 70.246 79.461 9.215 13.2 0.432 Schools Block 189.768 189.104 (0.664) (0.003) (0.062) Early Years Block 43.613 41.039 (2.574) 5.9% 0.093 Central Schools Services Block 2.667 2.667 0 0 0 Dedicated Schools Grant 306.294 312.271 5.977 1.95 0.463 Total